 Research by the DRASTIC collective

-This presentation is about the WIV P4 lab, its commissioning, engineering and delivery.
+This presentation is about the WIV P4 lab and its advanced engineering, with some context.

 Please do not interpret this as suggesting that a lab leak scenario may have involved the P4.